Black-Kamelia/Sprinkler/binary-transcoders/Decoders.md

 - `DoubleDecoder`
 - `BooleanDecoder`

-All of those, except for `ByteDecoder` and `BooleanDecoder`, accept `ByteOrder` as an argument, which is used to determine the byte order (endianness) of the encoded data.
+All of those, except for `ByteDecoder` and `BooleanDecoder`, accept a `ByteOrder` as an argument, which is used to determine the byte order (endianness) of the encoded data.
 If you do not provide one, it will default to `ByteOrder.BIG_ENDIAN`.

 #### String Decoders

-In binary encoding in general, there are two major ways to decode strings of text (aside from the encoding):
+In binary decoding in general, there are two major ways to decode strings of text (aside from the charset):

-- Fixed-length encoding, where the length of the string is known beforehand, and is decoded before the string itself.
+- Fixed-length decoding, where the length of the string is known beforehand, and is decoded before the string itself.
-- Variable-length encoding, where the length of the string is not known beforehand, in which case, a terminator flag (or, end marker) is decoded after the string to indicate the end of the string, in the same vein as C-style strings, which are null-terminated.
+- Variable-length decoding, where the length of the string is not known beforehand, in which case, a terminator flag (or, end marker) is decoded after the string to indicate the end of the string, in the same vein as C-style strings, which are null-terminated.